 We promote safe sleep by training families on safe sleep practices and providing Pack ‘n Play cribs at no cost.

-In 2018, our advocacy team worked to strengthen newborn screening programs to ensure timely connection to healthcare services.
+In 2018, our advocacy team worked to strengthen newborn screening programs to ensure timely connection to healthcare.

-We help kids develop healthy habits in nutrition and physical activity through cooking classes, bicycle programs and our Peak Champions summer camp for adolescents and teens at risk of summer weight gain.
+We help kids with nutrition and physical activity through cooking classes, bicycle programs and a summer camp for adolescents and teens at risk of summer weight gain.

 We partner with Aurora Public Schools to provide in-school programs for healthy eating, physical activity, mental health and injury prevention, as well as our specialized Medical Day Treatment program.

-Our Adolescent Medicine Clinic provides specialized physical, behavioral and sexual healthcare services for thousands of adolescents and teens, the majority of whom are insured by Medicaid.
+Our Adolescent Medicine Clinic provides physical, behavioral and sexual healthcare for thousands of tweens and teens, the majority of whom are insured by Medicaid.

-Our sexual and reproductive health educator presents at schools and manages an anonymous text line to reach youth at risk for sexual and reproductive health conditions.
+Our sexual and reproductive health educator presents at schools and manages an anonymous text line to reach youth at risk for sexual health conditions.